Skip to content

 1. Use Specialised Software: Numerous apps and software solutions are designed specifically for barristers to maintain their accounts and records.
 These apps often come with features that can automate the record-keeping process, making it easier to manage.

-2. Consult an Accountant: Although many barristers opt to maintain their records independently, consulting an accountant familiar with the legal sector can provide added assurance.
 Jack Ross Chartered Accountants is a firm specialising in accounting services for barristers.
 Use the contact form below and one of our advisors will be in touch.

 3. Regular Updates: Instead of a quarterly or yearly update, aim to keep your records up-to-date as transactions occur.
 This approach reduces the risk of missing out on essential details and makes the preparation of tax returns much less stressful.